 There are reports in the literature that levodopa use may increase the risk of peripheral neuropathy, although other studies suggest that this is not the case.
 There are studies that demonstrate for example, that cumulative Levodopa exposure correlates to prevalence of PN in people with PD.
 Other studies however, demonstrate no difference in the prevalence of PN whether the person was treated with Levodopa or not, suggesting that Levodopa treatment does not play a role in development of PN.

-Another area of research that emerges from the literature is the potential role of Vitamin B12 deficiency in the development of PN in those with PD.
-Some studies suggest that Vitamin B12 deficiency is a more common cause of PN among those with PD than those with PN who do not have PD.
+Another area of research that emerges from the literature is the potential role of Vitamin B6 and Vitamin B12 deficiency in the development of PN in those with PD.
+Some studies suggest that Vitamin B6 and Vitamin B12 deficiency (or both) are more common causes of PN among those with PD than those with PN who do not have PD.

-There is also research that suggests that levodopa treatment may contribute to PN through impairment of Vitamin B12 metabolism, leading to Vitamin B12 deficiency.
+There is also research that suggests that levodopa treatment may contribute to PN through impairment of Vitamin B6 and Vitamin B12 metabolism, leading to deficiency.
 Taking COMT inhibitors such as Entacapone may protect against this complication.

-Regardless, if PN is diagnosed in anyone, whether they have PD or not, and whether they take Levodopa or not, Vitamin B12 and various other markers of Vitamin B12 metabolism (including homocysteine levels and methylmalonic acid) should be tested.
-If Vitamin B12 levels are low or even low-normal, a person should take Vitamin B12 supplementation, which may help with the symptoms of PN.
+Regardless, if PN is diagnosed in anyone, whether they have PD or not, and whether they take Levodopa or not, Vitamin B6, Vitamin B12 and various other markers of their metabolism (including homocysteine levels and methylmalonic acid) should be tested.
+If levels are low or even low-normal, a person should take supplementation, which may help with the symptoms of PN.
 Other causes of PN, many of which can be checked with various blood tests, should be investigated as well.

 Levodopa-carbidopa intestinal gel (LCIG) and peripheral neuropathy

-There have been a number of reports in the literature that use of Levodopa-carbidopa intestinal gel (LCIG) may uncommonly cause a more sub-acute and more severe form of PN than seen in the general PD population, potentially due to Vitamin B12 deficiency.
+There have been a number of reports in the literature that use of Levodopa-carbidopa intestinal gel (LCIG) may uncommonly cause a more sub-acute and more severe form of PN than seen in the general PD population, potentially due to vitamin deficiency.
 Other reports however, do not support this claim.
-Based on the available studies, it would be particularly prudent that those on LCIG treatment have their Vitamin B12 levels checked, and receive Vitamin B12 supplementation if necessary.
+Based on the available studies, it would be particularly prudent that those on LCIG treatment have their Vitamin B6 and B12 levels checked, and receive supplementation if necessary.

 More research needs to be done to fully understand the relationship between PN and PD.
 What we do know is that if you are experiencing new or more intense neurologic symptoms such as weakness, numbness, or burning/tingling sensation in your limbs, talk with your neurologist.
 These symptoms may not be directly related to PD and may be due to PN.
 If you do have PN, then your neurologist can check for various causes of PN – many of which can be treated.